jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

   Vector3 z2;
   z2 << 0.6, 0, 0;
 ```

-Given that we are using control vector inputs $u$, we also need a time interval $dt$.
-Therefore, we describe
+Since control vector inputs $u$ are used, a time interval $\Delta t$ is also needed.
+This is defined as
 ```cpp
   double dt = 1.0;
 ```